sudo-rushil/notes/README.md

 **Author:** Rushil Mallarapu

+Note: version of Sioyek used was 1.1.0 (2022-02-18), definitely don't use that and use Sioyek 2.0.0 instead!

 <!-- Installing the class
 Drag the `.cls` file into your the folder of your current LaTeX project.
 If you want the class to be available for all projects on your system, drag the `.cls` file into your LaTeX document tree (your `texmf` folder).
 Note that this might be different depending on different versions of TeX.
 On Mac, find your `texmf` folder by running `kpsewhich -var-value=TEXMFHOME`.
 Then, directory `.../texmf/tex/latex/notes` to a `notes` folder which will hold the `.cls` file.